duncan-r/SHIP/docs/source/contributing.rst

 If you use (or are thinking of using) this library and believe there are some things that you would like to add to it, please do!
 If you have any questions I'm more than happy to discuss how aspects of it work.
-Over time I plan to add some stuff on the more intricate makeup of the structure here as well.
+Over time I plan to add more details on the design here as well.

-If you plan to work on something perhaps let me know so we don't have repeated effort, or overlapping approaches.
+If you plan to work on something perhaps let me know so we don't have repeated effort, or overlapping work.
 If you'd like to contribute something, but you don't know what I have a long list of things like I'd like to get done.